truward/rsvp-cache/README.md

 RSVP Cache is a lightweight library that provides an access to various caching mechanisms using [rsvp](https://github.com/tildeio/rsvp.js) Promises.

+Published module can be found in npm repository, latest stable version is available [here](https://www.npmjs.com/package/rsvp-cache).

 # Simple Usage Sample

 ```js